-So around here we have not officially kicked old man winter out for the year.
-However warmer days are phasing in and out, birds are chirping, nests are being built, and the firsts of my garden plants are starting to show growth.
-As spring starts knocking on the door, you may be thinking about gardening.
+Old man winter has not been officially kicked out for the year.
+However warmer days are phasing in and out, birds are chirping, nests are being built, and the firsts of the garden plants are starting to show growth.
+As spring starts knocking on the door, you may be doing like I am and thinking about gardening.
 Planning out what exactly you want to do and when you will start, I know I am.
-When it comes to gardening I want to get the biggest bang for my buck, because even though I am super over excited when spring comes I also start to fizzle and my desire starts to fade come August.
+When it comes to gardening I want to get the biggest bang for my buck because even though I am super over excited when spring comes I also start to fizzle and my desire starts to fade come August.
 So when I plant I want to make sure I have planted as much multi-purpose, garden supercharging, plants as possible.
-To me that means planting multi-purpose garden plants.
+That means planting multi-purpose garden plants.

-Early in my gardening endeavors I wanted to learn medicinal plants as well as companion planting.
-So this for me was a focus from very early on.
+Early in my gardening endeavors, I wanted to learn medicinal plants as well as companion planting.
 I am drawn to herbal plants and want to learn as much as I can about using nature to heal my family and I also don’t have time with 4 kids, homeschooling, dozens of animals and a whole menagerie of other chaos to sit and pick hundreds of bugs off my plants.
-So multi-purpose plants get me excited for gardening!
+So multi-purpose plants get me excited about gardening!

 Seriously, I love this stuff.
 I want this one to someday border every single garden or growing space I have.
 I seed started a whole big tray very early this year so I can transplant and get a whole bunch of yarrow established and doing all the hard work for me year after year.

 - perennial- plant once and done, what can be better than that!

 - repels a whole mess of bugs (including aphids, and they can be real boogers!)